Obama takes on critics of Iran deal, praises diplomacy

 "As president and as commander in chief, I've done what I said."

-Though the agreement forged by six major powers and Iran over the weekend is a first step, aimed at buying time to negotiate a comprehensive deal, the White House sees it as a form of vindication for policies that Obama has long espoused.
+Though the agreement forged in Geneva over the weekend is a first step, the White House sees it as a form of vindication for policies that Obama espoused long before he won the White House.

 "Huge challenges remain, but we cannot close the door on diplomacy, and we cannot rule out peaceful solutions to the world's problems.
 We cannot commit ourselves to an endless cycle of conflict," he said.